witoldsz/angular-http-auth/README.md

 ###Advanced use case:

 ####Sending data to listeners:
-You can supply additional data to observers accross your application who are listening for `event:auth-loginConfirmed`:
+You can supply additional data to observers across your application who are listening for `event:auth-loginConfirmed`:

       $scope.$on('event:auth-loginConfirmed', function(event, data){
       	$rootScope.isLoggedin = true;